 - Employee Attraction & Retention: A sustainably designed office signals care—for both people and planet—which resonates strongly with today’s talent pool.

-- Operational Savings: Simple measures like LED lighting, smart HVAC controls, and low‑flow plumbing fixtures can trim energy and water bills by 20–40% in the first year alone.
+- Operational Savings: Simple measures like LED lighting, smart HVAC controls, and low-flow plumbing fixtures can trim energy and water bills by 20–40% in the first year alone, helping to increase productivity while cutting costs

 - Daylight Harvesting: Use automated shades, light shelves, and occupancy sensors to maximize natural illumination while avoiding glare and overheating.